20 April 2018

 Tearfund works around the world to see people freed from poverty, living transformed lives, and reaching their God-given potential.
 We focus on reaching the poorest and most vulnerable people around the world.
 We are deeply committed to building a world where healthy relationships are restored; a world where violence, harassment and abuse is never tolerated.

 We are deeply saddened and disturbed to learn of the abuse that has taken place within the international development sector and we stand with others in condemning these events.
 Abuse, harassment and violence should never be tolerated.
-We make our safeguarding, whistleblowing and personal conduct policies clear to all our staff, volunteers, partners and other representatives.
+We make our safeguarding and whistleblowing policies clear to all our staff, volunteers, partner organisations and other representatives.

 In 2017, Tearfund had more than 1,000 salaried staff working in nearly 50 countries in many of the most dangerous, hard to reach and isolated parts of the world.
 They work alongside 350 local partner organisations working on our behalf, who employ approximately 14,000 staff in total.
 We also arranged for 284 people to work overseas as volunteers.

-Whilst we strive to apply our safeguarding and personal conduct policies as comprehensively as possible right across this international network, sadly we wouldn't be able to claim that there has never been any instance of misconduct or abuse at Tearfund or within the broader network of our partners and representatives.
+Whilst we strive to apply our safeguarding and whistleblowing policies as comprehensively as possible right across this international network, sadly we wouldn't be able to claim that there has never been any instance of misconduct or abuse at Tearfund or within the broader network of our partner organisations and representatives.

 We can guarantee that every incident that we have been made aware of either has been fully investigated and dealt with or is currently being investigated.
 We have disclosed all cases to the Charity Commission in accordance with their guidelines.
 Every incident that is reported is taken very seriously and investigated by a senior staff member responsible for safeguarding.
 We commit to dealing with them swiftly and robustly.